sicarius97/hivefeed-py/README.md

 Use conda pkg manager to create an environment in envs directory within repo with necessary packages from provided environment.yml:

-`conda create --prefix ./envs -f environment.yml`
+`conda env create --prefix ./envs --file environment.yml`

 Activate environment, you will know it is activated as terminal will now be prefixed with (<environment name>):